laminas/laminas-barcode/docs/book/objects.md

 * **Checksum:** mandatory (modulo 10)
 * **Length:** 8 characters (including checksum)

-If the number of characters is lower than 8, `Laminas\Barcode\Object\Upce` will automatically prepend missing zeros to the barcode text.
+If the number of characters is lower than 8, `Laminas\Barcode\Barcode\Upce` will automatically prepend missing zeros to the barcode text.

-If the first character of the text to encode is not 0 or 1, `Laminas\Barcode\Object\Upce` will automatically replace it with 0.
+If the first character of the text to encode is not 0 or 1, `Laminas\Barcode\Barcode\Upce` will automatically replace it with 0.

 The option `withQuietZones` has no effect with this barcode.